 Here’s the organization a multiple location business website should follow:

 You can have any layout that makes sense for the rest of your small business website.
 The important part of a multiple location business website is that there’s a search or display at the top-level with pages for each site.

 Each site page isn’t a way for you to rank these pages better in search engines.
 There’s a functional purpose to setting it up like this which Google knows and loves.

 Your general website should have information about the overall business.
 Information should tell about everything that’s the same across all locations.
 Maybe that’s about the company, the people at the top-level, or how to contact the owner.

 Each site page, in contrast, is specifically about that site only.
 People should be able to find information for each store, including address, hours, phone number, and more.
 Even unique pictures are great to have on each store page.Make sure each location page is unique to what's offered there.
 Click To Tweet

 Google will easily be able to show people the most relevant page depending on where and for what a person is searching for.
 That’s helpful to you and your visitors.
 Your pages will rank better and people will be able to find what they want easily.

 The most important part?
 People will find relevant information instead of information created to rank better, that’s what search engine optimization is all about.
 Google is great at determining what people are looking for and giving it to them.
 If you can offer Google something good and relevant to show searchers, they’ll prioritize your business.

-What makes each store unique besides the contact information?
+What makes each location unique besides the contact information?